Best Saltwater Spinning Reels 2019 – Buyer’s Guide

 With blue and gold highlights, the Okuma Cedros CJ-80S looks quite neat, and the drilled-out oversized cranking knob adds to that look.

-7. Penn Spinfisher V 9500 – Best Saltwater Reel For The Money
+7. Penn Spinfisher V 9500 - A Saltwater Reel for Heavy Duty

 The Penn Spinfisher V 9500 is a sealed reel that is suitable for any fishing conditions, be it offshore or inshore.

 It takes 490 yards of 80 lb braid and can drag 40 lbs of weight.
 Its full-metal machined aluminum reel has 5 shielded steel ball bearings, an instant anti-reverse, and a spool that is braid-ready and needs no backing line.

 It has a heavy build which is quite noticeable from the oversize bail wire to the one-piece crank handle.

 The 4.2:1 gear ratio with the strong build make it suitable for fish that resist your pulls like sharks and groupers.